 What if your page is a report or a news article?
 Then you need to convey as much accurate and useful information as you can.
 Convey the facts, illustrate the points, use tables, charts, images and link as appropriate.

-Whatever purpose you are creating content for, always see if it passes the “so what” test.
-Put yourself in the shoes of a person who will manually evaluate the page and ask yourself if it demonstrates expertise, authority and trust.
+Whatever purpose you are creating content for, always see if it passes the “so what?” test.
+Put yourself in the shoes of a person who will manually evaluate the page and ask yourself if it demonstrates expertise, authoritativeness and trustworthiness.
 These are your E-A-T criteria that Google will judge content against.
 (Google added another E for Experience to the criteria, see E-A-T becomes E-E-A-T in the QRG)

 Then there are the social shares, the links, the conversations about your piece in the wider world.
 This isn’t word count, these are the ranking signals.
 Does your target audience read masses of words e.g they are scientists or technically-minded, are they just looking for quick snippets of information?